The Top Health Benefits of Playing Beach Volleyball [2020 Update]

 Reduced risk of heart diseases and diabetes

 Playing beach volleyball does also reduce the risk of heart diseases and diabetes.
 A beach volleyball workout supports the intake of healthy nutrients.
 If it is paired with rest and recovery, beach volleyball prevents nutrient deficiencies linked to many heart diseases.
-Moreover, the high-intensity like beach volleyball workouts increase immunity towards heart attacks.
+Moreover, the high-intensity beach volleyball workouts increase immunity towards heart attacks.
 Studies do also show that playing volleyball reduces cholesterol which positively impacts cardiovascular health.
 The volleyball workouts do also reduce cortisol levels and increase the production of endorphins in the body.
 Both facts do enhance weight loss and protect the immune system.
 The reduced body fat does also minimize the risk of diabetes.

 Playing in a team boosts self-confidence and teaches sportmanship